Volvo V60 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average auto insurance rates for a Volvo V60 are $1,310 annually for full coverage.
-Comprehensive insurance costs an estimated $270, collision costs $516, and liability coverage costs around $388.
-Liability-only coverage costs as low as $434 a year, with high-risk coverage costing $2,848 or more.
-Teen drivers cost the most to insure at $4,892 a year or more.
+The average insurance rates for a Volvo V60 are $1,248 a year including full coverage.
+Comprehensive costs approximately $258, collision insurance costs $464, and liability is $390.
+Buying just liability costs around $438 a year, and insurance for high-risk drivers costs around $2,706.
+Teens cost the most to insure at up to $4,688 a year.

-Rates are based on $500 policy deductibles, liability coverage up to 30/60, and includes UM/UIM and medical coverage.
-Prices are averaged for all states and for all V60 models.
+Prices are based on $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes medical/PIP and uninsured motorist coverage.
+Prices are averaged for all 50 U.S. states and for different V60 trim levels.

 Price Range Variability

-For the average driver, Volvo V60 insurance rates go from as cheap as $434 for a discount liability-only rate to the much higher price of $2,848 for a high-risk driver policy.
+For a driver in their 40's, Volvo V60 insurance rates range from as low as $438 for liability-only coverage to a much higher rate of $2,706 for a high-risk driver policy.

 Urban vs. Rural Price Range